Cognitive cascades: How to model (and potentially counter) the spread of fake news: Cognitive Cascade Model

-The goal of this work is to show that even the simplest cognitive contagion model adds expressive power and leads to interesting dynamics of belief propagation that cannot arise in the simple or complex contagion models.
+First, we can lay out which contagion models should be used for the agent-to-agent interactions occurring during a cascade.
+If our micro interactions are grounded in literature surrounding misinformation belief, we can analyze the ensuing macro effects knowing the model is grounded soundly.
 In our simple example, we consider belief in a single proposition $B$ (for example, $B$ could be, ``COVID is a hoax,'' or, ``mask-wearing does not help protect against spreading or contracting COVID'').
-In cognitive contagion models, as distinct from simple or complex contagion models, $u$'s probability of believing a message from $v$ is influenced by an internal model of $u$'s beliefs.
-For our simple cognitive contagion model, we model this initially as a single internal variable $b_u$, with $-1 \leq b_u \leq 1$ -- representing $u$'s prior inclination based on its internal state to believe a message from $v$.
+In cognitive contagion models, as distinct from simple or proportional threshold contagion models, $u$'s probability of believing a message from $v$ is influenced by an internal model of $u$'s beliefs.
+For our simple cognitive cascade model, we model this internal prior initially as a single variable $b_u$, with $-1 \leq b_u \leq 1$.
 Without loss of generality, we use -1 to indicate strong disbelief and 1 to indicate strong belief.